-French as a Leaving Cert subject aims to bring students closer to fluency in the French language, as well as developing a good knowledge of literature, culture, geography, and national history to provide a context for communication.
-It builds on the knowledge acquired for the Junior certificate.
+French as a Leaving Certificate subject aims to bring students closer to fluency in the French language, as well as developing a good knowledge of literature, culture, geography, and national history to provide a context for communication.
+It builds on the knowledge acquired for the Junior Certificate.

 Why Study French

 - This subject is a requirement for entry and can be used as a third language into a number of third level courses.
 See entry requirements.

 - This subject would be useful for those with an interest in studying French in third level or those considering working in French speaking countries.

 What kind of Student would French suit?

 - Anyone with an interest in French culture, history, and language.